ivpk/uapi/openapi/docs.md

    client acts on itself.

-4. Finally Agent transforms an UAPI request into a protocol, that is understood by a Resource, retrieves data and transforms result back to UAPI.
+4. Finally Agent transforms an UAPI request into a protocol, that is understood by a Resource, retrieves data, and transforms result back to UAPI.